 - Community Health Workers (CHWs) are trained to use Peek software for vision testing, recording eye health observations, demographic data capture and referral to the local vision centre for those who need it. - CHWs then go house to house to screen anyone 40 years or older following logic embedded in the software.
 The logic determines if someone is eligible for reading glasses.
-If they have other conditions needing eye care services they are referred appropriately. - Those needing reading glasses are referred to the local vision centre to collect glasses at a time of their choosing. - The Vision Centre staff also have a configured version of the Peek app running and it includes a live list of patients referred from screening.
+If they have other conditions needing eye care services they are referred appropriately. - Individuals who require glasses will receive them at the household level from the study supervisors, who will be either an ophthalmic clinical officer or an optometrist.

+- The Vision Centre staff also have a configured version of the Peek app running and it includes a live list of patients referred from screening.
 New patients ("walk-ins") can also be captured in the system if they have not come from screening. - As patients arrive at the Vision Centre their arrival is captured in the app and any further assessment, diagnosis, treatment or onward referral (e.g., to the hospital) is recorded.